KFHayden/ghibli_db/README.md

 6. In the terminal, type 'git clone' and paste the clone link

-The program is almost ready to use!
+The program is almost ready for you to use!

 ## Usage